-MAKER: V/O Avtoexport, Moscow, Russia
+MAKER : V/O Avtoexport, Moscow, Russia

-CONCESSIONAIRES: Satra Motors, Carnaby Industrial Estate, Bridlington, Yorkshire, YO15 3QX reasonable.
+CONCESSIONAIRES : Satra Motors, Carnaby Industrial Estate, Bridlington, Yorkshire, YO15 3QX PRICE : £838.85 plus £69.83 car tax plus eight per cent VAT gives total as tested: £980.84 reasonable.
 Although there isn't a parcel shelf or tray on the transmission tunnel there is a fairly large glove box (not lockable) and large flexible map pockets at the bottom of each front door.
 In the rear there's a large shelf under the rear window which as a high front lip to prevent objects sliding off under braking.